sycarion/5eSRDs/srds/a5e/source/a5e_AG.md

 ##### Expert Foraging

-Once between long rests, you can spend 1 minute to collect a number of edible, non-poisonous plants and grubs equal to your proficiency bonus.
-A creature can use its action to eat up to five plants or grubs, each of which restores 1 hit point and constitutes 1 Supply.
-The plants and grubs spoil 1 hour after being collected.
+Once between long rests, you can take 1 minute to collect a number of edible, non-poisonous plants and grubs equal to your proficiency bonus.
+A creature can use its action to eat up to five plants or grubs, each of which restores 1 hit point.
+The grubs die and spoil 1 hour after being collected.

 ##### Forced Marcher